Six Packers Make NFL's Top 100 Free Agent List

 In this story:

-The big event in the NFL this week is the NFL Combine, but you don’t have to look too far ahead on the calendar to see free agency begin across the NFL.
+The big event in the NFL this week is the Scouting Combine, but you don’t have to look too far ahead on the calendar to see the start of NFL free agency.

 There are also a plethora of Packers set to hit the open market, as six Packers made it into the top-100, and three are in the top-50.